Updated April 29, 2021.

 What about the in-home test kits?

 In-home test kits can be purchased or ordered online by searching for Covid-19 home tests.
-There are two types of in-home tests: 1) in-home all-in-one tests that allow you to collect and test the sample at home, and 2) in-home tests where you collect the sample and send the sample to a laboratory in the mail.
+There are two types of in-home tests: 1) in-home all-in-one tests that allow you to collect and test the sample at home called an in-home diagnostic test, and 2) in-home tests where you collect the sample and send the sample to a laboratory in the mail called an in-home sample collection test.

 If your results are negative, the virus was not present in the sample you provided.
 However, it is important to note that the virus may not be detected by the test in early stages of infection or if the sample is not collected/tested as directed.
 If you test negative and experience Covid-19 like symptoms you should follow up with your health care provider as there is a small chance of a false negative test [meaning you have Covid-19 but the test came back negative).